opensource21/webtest/Readme.md

 The browser is configured by a file `client.properties`.
 The properties are explained at [Jtaf-EXTWebdriver](http://finraos.github.io/JTAF-ExtWebDriver/clientproperties.html) which is the base of my code.
-Additional you can define
+Additional you can define:

-`webdriver.phantomjs.driver`
+- `webdriver.phantomjs.driver` - the path to phantom.js
+- `browser.accept_languages` - to set the accepted languages, doesn't work for IE.
+   For HTMLUnit it sets the browser language.